 The world of Mars in the 2010s offers quite different stories that are offered below.

-Conceived in 2007, the Japanese Space Agency (JAXA) and America's NASA and US Air Force formed a combined military air force, aerospace patrol, or space force (Japanese preference) in 2015 with plans to begin operations between 2017 and 2019 (reference: hub.me/agIV8).
+Conceived in 2007, the Japanese Space Agency (JAXA) and America's NASA and US Air Force formed a combined military air force, aerospace patrol, or space force (the Japanese preference) with operations beginning in 2019.

 The two nations have several ongoing aerospace projects already, involving spacecraft and spacecraft component manufacture, forecasting hurricanes, and other space age concepts.